 A BRT project with the proposed alignment and termini is the only alternative that satisfies the purpose and need for the project by providing direct access to the major origins and destinations along the corridor and that serves the identified travel market.
 This proposed BRT mode along the described alignment and with the described termini is the most cost-effective and least intrusive mode that can achieve the purpose and need for the project.
 The BRT mode improves throughput capacity and transit service reliability to a level that is adequate to serve the existing and projected travel market without introducing significant impacts to the corridor.

 On June 4, 2019, the Raleigh City Council recommended the described alternative as the Locally Preferred Alternative (LPA) to the CAMPO Executive Board for its consideration of adoption and inclusion in the 2045 Metropolitan Transportation Plan and FYs 2018-2027 Transportation Improvement Program.
-The Executive Board is scheduled to hold a public hearing on this item at its regular meeting on August 21st.
-The public is invited to review and comment on the proposed Locally Preferred Alternative through August 27, 2019.
-Comments can be provided by email to firstname.lastname@example.org, by phone to (919) 996.4400, or in writing to CAMPO, 421 Fayetteville St., Ste 203, Raleigh, NC 27601.
+The Executive Board adopted and approved the inclusion of the LPA at their meeting on August 21, 2019, following a 30 day public comment period.